Graduate student club and organization handbook

 - Article II Name: State the full name of the organization.

 - Article III Membership: State requirements, rights, duties, resignation, and termination methods for members.
-Remember, according to University policy, no organization may discriminate in its membership with regards to race, color, creed, national origin, age, sex, handicap or sexual orientation.
+Club membership has to be open to ALL UNR graduate students and remember, according to University policy, no organization may discriminate in its membership with regards to race, color, creed, national origin, age, sex, handicap or sexual orientation.
+These stipulations must be stated in the Constitution.

 - Article IV Officers: List the officers of your organization, method of selection, term of office and general duties.